Slovenia's populist PM faces close election race against environmentalist party

 Whoever wins will have to secure coalition partners to form a new government.
 The two main left-leaning parties have ruled out serving in a coalition led by the SDS.

-"Every vote is important and precious," President Borut Pahor said after voting early.
-"The situation in Europe and around the world in the wake of the pandemic and the war in Ukraine means that we will not face only the usual daily problems in the coming years."

-Some 1.7 million voters are eligible to vote from 8 a.m.
-(0600 GMT) and polling stations will close at 7 p.m.
+Some 1.7 million people were eligible to vote from 7 a.m.
+(0500 GMT) and polling stations will close at 7 p.m.
 Exit polls are expected to be published soon afterwards.

 KYIV VISIT